Visitors at Butchart Gardens, Victoria BC

 The Gardens are located in Brentwood Bay, about 30 minutes Northwest of Downtown Victoria.

 Needless to say, it can be tricky to get to for travellers without a car.
-Luckily, there are many all-inclusive tour packages covering transportation, admission, and even pairings with other attractions.
+Luckily, many all-inclusive tour packages cover transportation, admission, and even pairings with other attractions.

 I call this the no-nonsense package.
 An air-conditioned shuttle will provide convenient Inner Harbour pick-up – and drop you off later right across from the famous Fairmont Hotel.